RVs are a great way to travel. For one thing, it gives you total flexibility; you can set your own schedule and go on pit stops along the way.

 If necessary, you can also use an old toothbrush to clean around the fixtures and drain.

 Once you’re done scrubbing, spray some undiluted white vinegar onto the sink.
-You’ll notice some frothing or bubbling – that’s normal.
 The vinegar will combine with the baking soda to dissolve any water spots that are present.

 For the best results, wait 10 minutes before rinsing the sink with water.